-Ciri’s character is the least developed of the three, so far.
-Torn from her home and the only family she’s ever known, she sets out to find Geralt of Rivia, the witcher to whom she was promised by the Law of Surprise.
+Ciri’s character is the least developed of the three so far.
+Torn from her home and the only family she’s ever known, she sets out to find Geralt of Rivia, the witcher to whom the Law of Surprise promised her.
 While on her search, she spends a lot of time wandering without purpose and getting those around her into the sort of trouble that can get people killed (and sometimes does).
-By the end of the season, you can see that she doesn’t want to bring sorrow to any more of the people who have shown her kindness.
+By the end of the season, you can see that she doesn’t want to bring sorrow to any more people who have shown her kindness.
 In the final episode of the season, she, at last, finds Geralt.

 Will we learn more about Geralt’s past, and will he and Yennefer find each other again and reconcile?
 Will Ciri finally learn why Nilfgaard is really after her?
 I guess we’ll have to watch season two to find out.

 The next thing I’d like to examine is the pacing.
 To be honest, it’s not good.
 It’s actually kind of a mess.
 Some episodes seem to drag out at a slow pace, and other episodes are just confusing.
 Now, as I prefaced above, I have face blindness, so when a story is told in a non-linear fashion, and you can’t remember the character’s faces, it REALLY throws you off.
-It took me 3-4 episodes before I realized that this story was not running on a parallel timeline between the different characters.
+It took me 3-4 episodes before realizing that this story was not running on a parallel timeline between the different characters.
 I’m not the only confused person.
 Many online guides have been made since this series was released to clarify what’s going on with the timeline.
 Like me, those who haven’t read the books or played the games were confused.
-The reason the timeline isn’t linear is that the showrunners didn’t want to front-load the first few episodes of the season with too much character backstory and not enough action.
+The timeline isn’t linear because the showrunners didn’t want to front-load the first few episodes of the season with too much character backstory and not enough action.
 I get it.
 I write, and I also have used non-linear timelines to set up a story, but there are ways that this can be done that are far less confusing.
 Thankfully, by the end of season one, everyone’s backstories and the source of the conflict seems to be established, and all the characters are up to speed with each other.
-I think I’m safe to assume that from here on, the story should be linear and easy to follow.
+I think I’m safe to assume that the story should be linear and easy to follow from here on.
 It was just a very rough first season.

 The visuals in this series were honestly kind of disappointing.
-I understand as a Netflix series and not an HBO series that they may have had a more limited budget.
-The CG monsters looked pretty standard as far as quality goes, but the design of the dragons was just terrible.
+As a Netflix series and not an HBO series, I understand that they may have had a more limited budget.
+The CG monsters looked pretty standard as far as quality goes, but the dragons’ design was just terrible.
 Imagine a humanoid looking dragon.
 It’s unpleasant to behold.
 Monsters and dragons aside, my biggest issue was with the costumes.
 YIKES!
 Pick an era!
 There is NO consistency in the costume design for this show.
 Some of the clothes look turn of the century, some medieval, and some completely modern.
 The hair and makeup were much the same, with contemporary styles mixed in among medieval up-dos and bare faces.
 Geralt’s white wig, sometimes gray, looked very fake and stiff in many shots.
 And don’t get me started on the Nilfgaard armor.
 Holy shit, they look like walking scrotums!
 What the hell kind of armor was that?
 Is that supposed to be rumpled leather?
 That’s a terrible idea for armor!
 I have heard that the costume designer for season one will not be back for season two, so make of that what you will.

 As far as plot goes, season one is just one giant set up.
 Setting up characters.
 Setting up places.
 Setting up conflicts.
 You are definitely left feeling like the journey of these characters has only just begun as the first season draws to a close.